titan-data/zfs-builder/README.md

              later, may or may not work with other releases.
   * CentOS - Requires access to the docker socket, and either (a) privileged host access or (b) `/config/centos-release` from `/etc/centos-release`.
+You may need to add yum repo configuration in `/config/centos-vault` to access the right CentOS vault to find the appropriate packages, if it's an older kernel.
 Tested with CentOS 7, may or may not work with other releases.
   * Vanilla - Requires either (a) `/proc/config.gz` to be present, or `/config/config.gz` to be present with the kernel configuration.
               Optionally can specify the kernel source with `-v path:/src/linux`,